Best Climbing Pants

 There are two main differences between pants for climbing and regular pants.
 They may seem subtle, but they are certainly important.
 The first significant difference is climbing pants are usually constructed to withstand much more abuse than regular pants.
 They are designed to not only move and flex with your body, but also to withstand the constant abrasions, scrapes, tears and punctures that come with scrambling over hard stone and rock.
 The second major difference is how they fit on the body.
 While some regular pants will hug in certain places to make them look good overall, pants for climbing are often designed to be loose except in a few areas, such as the waist and the cuff of the pants.

-Q: How many pairs of climbing pants do I need?
+Q: How many pairs of climbing pants should I have as part of my climbing gear?

 If you were to ask a climber this question, the answer would probably be something along the lines of “as many as you can get!”
 The truth is, the number of pants for climbing that you own will depend greatly on a few factors, including how often you go climbing, how extensive your climbing is, and how comfortable you are changing pants in a semi-public setting.